johnsoneyo/interstellar-assessment/README.md

   transitive, This choice is made to avoid dependency conflicts as we want reliance on jakarta apis and not javax.
 - Lombok makes life easy.
 - Caffeine caching is used to load graph into memory cache for faster processing time

+## Technical Debt
+- Since caffeine is used to load already prepopulated graph in cache, when a route ( node to edge ) is added from rest api, the cache will load only from memory until eviction time elapses , hence we need to reload the cache from the database to keep data in sync any time an edge is created.

 ## Local Setup and Deployment